Akbar Khazaei: Judging IFBB PRO

 Akbar Khazaei has judged the bodybuilding competitions including Mr. Olympia in Tunisia, Iraq and Pakistan as well as Ashour Classic in Libya.
 After several cases of judging, he drew attention of the officials of (NPC) bodybuilding competitions, and since then he has been among the world's professional judges.

 He is currently living in Iran as a professional IFBB PRO bodybuilding judge and is sent to different countries to judge professional bodybuilding competitions and amateur and professional Mr. Olympia competitions.
 In addition, he is the head coach of a fitness and bodybuilding gym in Tehran.

 U.S Visa for Judging Mr.Olympia 2022 in Las Vegas

-In 2022, Khazaei was invited to judge the American National Physique Committee (NPC) Bodybuilding Competition as well as and the 2022 Las Vegas Mr. Olympia, but the American Embassy in Oman refused his visa application, so was not sent to judge these professional competitions.
+In 2022, Khazaei was invited to judge the American National Physique Committee (NPC) Bodybuilding Competition as well as the 2022 Las Vegas Mr. Olympia, but the American Embassy in Oman refused his visa application, so was not sent to judge these professional competitions.

 Morocco bodybuilding competitions

 Akbar Khazaei was invited to judge in Morocco's NPC 2023 competition, the champions of this competition can participate in the competitions required to enter the US Master Olympia competition by obtaining a professional card.